dkhaothong/dkhaothong.github.io/_projects/Worldcat.md

 #### The Challenge

 Library catalogs are used to find physical books, e-books, and other resources available.
 Every library has their own specific catalog system, so what if you were looking for a specific item and wanted to compare the availability of this book at different libraries?
 Introducing WorldCat, a union catalog that itemizes the collections of over 72,000 libraries to create a massive catalog of data.
-Despite solving a usability problem, WorldCat remains outdated and lacks a mobile version.
-My challenge, was to develop a mobile interface in twenty four hours.
+Despite solving a usability problem, WorldCat remains outdated by lacking a mobile version.
+My challenge, was to develop a mobile interface in 72 four hours.

-#### The Solution

-Insert Sentence here.

 ---

-## DESIGN
+## RESEARCH

 #### Understanding the Users